DymitrDworakowski/frontend_store/README.md

 - Użyj React Query Devtools do debugowania zapytań i mutacji.
 - Możesz dodać interceptor axios w `src/api/client.js`, żeby automatycznie dołączać token z `localStorage` do wszystkich zapytań — wtedy nie trzeba będzie przekazywać tokena ręcznie.

----

-If you want, I can also:
-- add an axios request interceptor that reads token from localStorage and attaches it automatically,
-- add a short developer script that prints outgoing API requests to console (for debugging),
-- or create small unit tests for API wrappers (mocking axios).

-Feel free to tell me which of the above you'd like me to add.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).